-SHUT DOWN ALL RAILS AND SEQUENCE ON (RE-SEQUENCE)
+SHUT DOWN ALL RAILS AND SEQUENCE ON (RESEQUENCE)

-In response to a fault, the UCD90124 can be configured to turn off a set of rails and then sequence them back on.
+In response to a fault, or a RESEQUENCE command, the UCD90910 can be configured to turn off a set of rails and then sequence them back on.
 To sequence all rails in the system, then all rails must be selected as fault-shutdown slaves of the faulted rail.
-If the faulted rail is set to stop immediately or stop with delay, then the rails designated as fault-shutdown slaves behave the same way.
+The rails designated as fault-shutdown slaves will do soft shutdowns regardless of whether the faulted rail is set to stop immediately or stop with delay.
 Shut-down-all-rails and sequence-on are not performed until retries are exhausted for a given fault.

 While waiting for the rails to turn off, an error is reported if any of the rails reaches its TOFF_MAX_WARN_LIMIT.
 There is a configurable option to continue with the resequencing operation if this occurs.
-After the faulted rail and fault-shutdown slaves sequence-off, the UCD90124 waits for a programmable delay time between 0 and 1275 ms in increments of 5 ms and then sequences-on the faulted rail and fault-shutdown slaves according to the start-up sequence configuration.
+After the faulted rail and fault-shutdown slaves sequence-off, the UCD90910 waits for a programmable delay time between 0 and 1275 ms in increments of 5 ms and then sequences-on the faulted rail and fault-shutdown slaves according to the start-up sequence configuration.
 This is repeated until the faulted rail and fault-shutdown slaves successfully achieve regulation or for a user-selected 1, 2, 3, or 4 times.
 If the resequence operation is successful, the resequence counter is reset if all of the rails that were resequenced maintain normal operation for one second.
+If the rails are resequenced the maximum number times and they fail to reach normal operation, a device reset is required to reset the resequence counter.